 2. Existing connections in the connection pool remain connected to previous destination.
 If the DNS is updated, existing open connections to the previous DNS-resolved system will remain until those connections close.
 The M-side "J2EE Connection Timeout" setting in the M-side VistALink site parameters file determines life of inactive connections.
-Since the current recommended value is 1 day, even inactive connections are used, they could stay open even longer.
+Since the current recommended value is 1 day, even inactive connections could stay open to the former destination for quite some time, and if connections are used, they could stay open even longer.